sebastiant/snowtam-motne-cheat-sheet/snowtam-motne-cheat-sheet.md

 # SNOWTAM & MOTNE Cheat sheet

 ### SNOWTAM
-Runways are listed and reported starting from their lowest numbered threshold.
+Runways are listed with their lowest numbered threshold.
 This means that for example reports for RWY29 are to be interpreted from reading RWY11's report, reading RWY thirds backwards.

 * A) Aerodrome
 * B) Time of issuing: MMDDHHmm (UTC)
 * C) Runways for this report
 * D) Cleared RWY length (if less than published)
 * E) Cleared RWY width (if less than published)
-* F) Contamination for each third
+* F) Deposits for each third
 	Listing represents layers from top to bottom, e.g. 67 represents Slush on top of ice
 	* 1 = Damp
  	* 2 = Wet or water patches